-A young man who spent three years at the Croydon Centre in the mid-1980s when aged 16-19 (during the years associated with sexual unskilfulness and abuse of power at that Centre) sadly committed suicide seven years later.
+A young man who spent three years at the Croydon Centre in the mid-1980s when aged 16-19 (during the years associated with sexual unskilfulness and abuse of power at that Centre) sadly took his own life seven years later.
 His family and friends later made a connection between diary accounts and letters about his unhappiness during his time in Croydon and his eventual death.
 This painful story was used as the basis for a critical newspaper article about the FWBO (the former name for Triratna) in 1997, and has been regularly re-posted by Triratna critics online.

 See also related specific chapters of The Triratna Story in the public archive.

 Triratna statements since the BBC programme in September 2016 make out that any unskillfulness was long ago, and that Sangharakshita had been celibate since the late 1980s.
 I read otherwise online!
 Is this true?

 One person alleged sex with Sangharakshita in the 29 years from 1988 to 2017: a former Mitra who knew Sangharakshita in 2002-3.
 It is a complex story – and one that we are very reluctant to tell, out of consideration for the man who made the allegation as much as for Sangharakshita.
 However, the man requested public acknowledgment of his claims and, given how much confusion, doubt and dismay the matter has caused, we feel bound to address it here, by way of clarification.